 This contradicts the approach that many web designers take when building a website.
 It’s common for web designers to prioritize the desktop version instead of mobile.

-However, at Azuro Digital, our Ottawa web design service prioritizes the mobile experience.
+However, at Azuro Digital, our Calgary web design service prioritizes the mobile experience.

 While most modern website builders automatically optimize some of the mobile features, there are still several things that need to be optimized manually.